Text Functions

 Description

-The LTRIM function returns the string1 with removed left symbols occurring in the string2.
-By default the string2 is equal to a single space character.
-This function checks the string1 starting from the leftmost position.
-When it meets the first character not occurring in the string2, it returns the result.
+The LTRIM function returns the string1 string with removed left symbols occurring in the string2 string.
+By default, the string2 string is equal to a single space.
+This function checks string1 starting from the leftmost position.
+When it meets the first character not occurring in string2, it returns the result.

 Example